 incorporated in reinforced concrete provide strength in tension as

 well.
-As a result, reinforced concrete resists both the strong shock
+As a result, reinforced concrete resists both the strong

-Concrete is impervious to small arms
+impervious to small arms

-fire, and only a direct hit from a large-caliber shell was likely to do
+fire, and only a direct hit from a large-caliber shell was likely

 The Japanese became adept at constructing strong points out of the limestone caves that are so common in the islands of the Pacific.
 These caves had walls and ceilings made of the natural equivalent of concrete, but far thicker than those of any man made bunker.
 The caves could be enlarged and interconnected, and the Japanese often put steel doors at the entrances of the larger caves.
 Japanese artillery could be wheeled out, fire a few rounds, then retreat behind the steel doors, which were impervious to counter battery fire.
 Such fortifications proved extremely costly to reduce at Peleliu and Okinawa.

 The chief disadvantage of concrete or solid rock, aside from the

 expense, was its tendency to spall when hit by a large-caliber